-"Facial harmony is developed as the appearance of the nose reflects your facial proportions."
+“Facial harmony is developed by balancing the size and shape of your nose with your overall facial proportions.”

 Candidates for Rhinoplasty

-The most important consideration for anyone considering rhinoplasty is to understand that the overarching goal of surgery on the nose is improvement, not perfection.
-The nose has many inherent asymmetries that must be taken into account that will not change with surgery.
-For example, where the nostril attaches to the face may be higher on one side, the right profile may be different than the left, and one tip of the cartilage may be more prominent than the other.
-Important considerations are:
+It is important for anyone considering rhinoplasty to understand that the overarching goal of the procedure is improvement, not perfection.
+The nose has many inherent asymmetries that must be taken into account and will not necessarily change with surgery.
+For example, one nostril may attach to the face higher than the other, the right profile may be different than the left, and one tip of the cartilage may be more prominent than the other.

-- The contours and shape of your face, including your chin prominence
+- Contours and shape of your face, including your chin prominence

-- The strength and position of the underlying cartilages, including the midline septum
+- Strength and position of the underlying cartilages, including the midline septum

-- The angles of the junction of your forehead/nose and base of nose/upper lip
+- Angles of the junction of your forehead/nose and base of nose/upper lip

-- Even your height and whether you had orthodontia (braces) in the past
+- Your height and whether you had orthodontia (braces) in the past

 Value of Computerized Video Imaging